raphydaphy/LightStage/doc/Features.md

 - Getting a badge gives you money
 - You get money for completing levels, but only on the first time you complete them
 - You can test your levels made in the level editor by pressing T
+- Remove a random bomb from the level for $10 with the Remove Bomb purchase in the shop
+- Skip a level for $25 in the in-game shop
+- Complete the tutorial at the start of the game to learn how to play
+- Deflect lines by 45 degrees using refractors
+- Deflect lines by 90 degrees using flat mirrors